An open economy that welcomes UK business

 Size and long- term nature of opportunities

-It is estimated Peru has 200 operating mines and major projects waiting to be developed, worth USD 59 billion (Ernst & Young 2019).
-Mining represents 60% of Peruvian exports, and nearly 10% of the GDP (MINEM, 2019).
-Seven out of the ten largest copper producers globally are in Peru.
-Mining activity is led by the private sector operating under long-term licenses granted by the government.
+It is estimated Peru has around 200 mines in operation and major projects waiting to be developed, worth US$53 billion.
+Mining represents 60% of Peruvian exports, and nearly 10% of GDP.
+Peru’s investment in the mining sector exceeded $5.2 billion in 2021, surpassing the projected goal.
+Seven out of the 10 largest copper producers globally are in Peru.
+Mining activity is led by the private sector operating under long-term licences granted by the government.

 Major projects